wangonya/wangonya.com/content/blog/health-dev.md

 I think, if healthier practices were adopted, developers would be much more productive and would be able to accomplish some tasks in less time simply because the brain is much clearer.
-I might here quote surveys and researches conducted to prove this point but simple personal experience will suffice.
+I could cite surveys and research here to prove this point, but simple personal experience will suffice.
 It's hard enough to get anything done when you're down with a cold.
 There is an intimate connection between the mind and the body, and when one suffers, the other no doubt feels it.
 Below are some